 Where: Doxis 4, Thessaloniki 546 25

 When it comes to fine dining restaurants in Thessaloniki, Charoupi is one of the best.
-This restaurant specialises in Cretan cuisine which can be interesting if you are looking to sample something a little different.
+This restaurant specialises in Cretan cuisine which can be fascinating if you are looking to sample something a little different.

 Charoupi’s innovative menu serves Cretan classic dishes with a contemporary twist.
 The curated wine list features red, white, and rose wines sourced from across the country.
 Ask your server for a recommendation for a tipple that perfectly brings out the flavours of your meal.